fvilpaz/fvilpaz/README.md

 ## 🎯 Why me?

-- 🛫 I emigrated alone at the age of 18, gaining resilience, courage, and a strong work ethic.
+- 🛫 I emigrated alone at the age of 19, gaining resilience, courage, and a strong work ethic.
-- 🌍 I speak multiple languages and adapt quickly to demanding international environments.
+- 🌍 I speak several languages and adapt quickly to demanding international environments.
 - 🧠 I bring years of real-life experience managing high-pressure situations, teamwork, and customer relations.
 - 🔄 I'm not afraid to start over or fail—I'm here to learn and grow every day.